 functions:

-of the match and do not require a std::string
+std::string_view of the match and do not require a std::string to look at

 the result.